Nawrazi/RSA-Encryption/README.md

-# RSA-Encryption
+# Discrete Mathematics Assignment: RSA-Encryption

-Addis Ababa University
+# Addis Ababa University, AAiT

-AAiT

-Discrete Mathematics Assignment

 This project is an implementation of the RSA Encryption Algorithm.

 Contributors: